hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 We assume that there are constants **u** and **d** which symbolize the movements of the stock.
 The stock in the next time step will have value **S\*u** if it goes up or **S\*d** if it goes down.

 Imagine that we could create a portfolio in which we would hold a certain number of shares (usually called delta) and short position in the derivative (selling the option in the same time) and that we would figure out the exact amount of shares (delta), which would make this portfolio immune to the share price.
 The portfolio would not loose nor win anything if the share price changes in any way.
 If we find out the exact number of shares needed to hedge the option, our portfolio should hold a stable value.

+As it was said before the price of the option depends on the price of the share.
+If the price of the derivative changes the following day, because the stock moved, then the delta will change as well, we will have to buy different number of shares to "hedge" the option that we are selling.
+This is practice of continously adapting to the share and derivative price to keep neutral portfolio is called delta hedging.

+Now back to delta, how can we figure out the exact amount of shares to hedge the option?

-In a world where there is no arbitrage possible, nor taxes, this portfolio should earn you exactly the neutral interest rate.
-Taking these assumptions we will try to deduce the delta:
+In a world where there is no arbitrage possible, nor taxes, this portfolio should earn you exactly the neutral interest rate - because it does not move.
+Taking these assumptions we will try to deduce the delta (the number of shares the we need to hold):

 ![delta_determination](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/delta_determination.png)

+We have extracted two pieces of information from the binomial tree:
-In the equations above we took the fact that the portfolio should have the same value if going up or down to solve for delta.
-We have also said that if the stock goes up, then the value of the portfolio should be equal to the portfolio monetized with neutral interest rate:
+- the value of the portfolio should stay the same, which let's us solve for delta
+- if the stock goes up, then the value of the portfolio should be equal to the portfolio monetized with neutral interest rate.
 ```
 (delta\*Su - Pu) = (S-P)\*exp(rt)
 ```
+We will use this knowledge later to determine the price of option P from the prices Pu and Pd in the next nodes.

-Now this is great but does not tell us anything about the price of the derivative and how to determine it - but we can use those last two equations and solve for **P** the price of the option.
+We can use those last two equations and solve for **P** the price of the option.

 ![option_price](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/derivative_price.png)

 We have defined a technical variable called **p** (small p) which is usually called technical probability just to simplify the equation, and we have the option price (**P**) as a function of **Pu** (the price of the option if the stock goes up) and **Pd** price of the option if the stock goes down.
 That means that if we would be able to find the prices of the derivative in the end nodes - at the maturity, we could walk the tree back all the way to the current node, to get the price of the derivative right now.

 Now to make the things a bit more complicated, the stocks pay dividends and we have to take that into account.
 If the dividend yield is **q**, then the tree of our portfolio would be a bit different:

 ![portfolio_with_dividends](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/pricing/derivative_price_dividends.png)

 The dividend would raise the price of the stock up a bit in each step top **Su\*exp(qt)**, but everything else stays the same.
 The technical probability (**p**) now contains the dividend as well.